--

-С omplete a minimum of 21 credits from the following.
+CREDITS

-1. One of the following course (3 credits):
+1. One of the fol lowing course (3 credits):

 BE 230 Engineering Analysis of Biological Systems 3

 CHE 201 Material and Energy Balances 3

 MSE 250 Materials Science and Engineering 3

-2. · ·
+2. One of the fol lowing courses (3 or 4 credits):

 BE 351 Thermodynamics for Biological Engineering 3

 CHE 321 Thermodynamics for Chemical Engineering 4

 ME 201 Thermodynamics 3

 MSE 310 Phase Equilibria in Materials 3

-3. 5
+3. One of the fol lowing courses (3 credits):

-٥. BE 456 Electric Power and Control 3
+BE 456 Electric Power and Control 3

-3
+ECE 202 Circuits and Systems II 3

 ECE 345 Electronic Instrumentation and Systems 3

-4.
+4. One of the fol lowing courses (3 credits):

 ME 417 Design of Alternative Energy Systems 3

 MSE 410 Materials Foundations for Energy Applications 3

-5. 5
+5. One of the fol lowing courses (3 credits):

-AESC 310 Sustainable Systems Analysis
+AESC 310 Sustainable Systems Analysis 3

 CSUS 200 Introduction to Sustainability 3

 EEP 255 Ecological Economics 3

-6. Two of the following courses (6 to 8 credits):
+6. Two of the fol lowing courses (6 to 8 credits):

 AFRE 829 Economics of Environmental Resources 3

 BE 469 Sustainable Bioenergy Systems 3

 CHE 468 Biomass Conversion Engineering 3

 CSS 467 BioEnergy Feedstock Production 3

 CSUS 200 Introduction Sustainability 3

 CSUS 491 Special Topics in Community Sustainability 1 to 3

 ECE 305 Electromagnetic Fields and Waves I 4

 ECE 320 Energy Conversion and Power Electronics 3

-ECE 423 Power System Analysis.
-3
+ECE 423 Power System Analysis 3

 ECE 425 Solid State Power Conversion 3

 ECE 476 Electro-Optics 4

-ECE 821 Advanced Power Electronics and Applications EEP 320 Environmental Economics 3
+ECE 821 Advanced Power Electronics and Applications 3

+EEP 320 Environmental Economics 3

 ENE 481 Environmental Chemistry: Equilibrium Concepts 3

 ENE 489 Air Pollution: Science and Engineering 3

-3 3 3

-4
+FOR 414 Renewable Wood Products 3

 GLG 201 The Dynamic Earth 4

 GLG 301 Geology of Continents and Oceans 3

 GLG 471 Applied Geophysics 4

 ISP 221 Earth Environment and Energy 3

 MC 450 International Environmental Law and Policy 3

 ME 417 Design of Alternative Energy Systems 3

-ME 422 Introduction to Combustion 3 3 3 3
+ME 422 Introduction to Combustion 3

 ME 442 Turbomachinery 3

-ME 444 Automotive Engines
+ME 444 Automotive Engines 3

 MSE 410 Materials Foundations for Energy Applications 3

 MSE 460 Electronic Structure and Bonding in Materials

 and Devices 3

-A course used to fulfill requirement 4 or 5, above may not be used to ful-
+and Devices .
 A course used to fulfill requirement 4. or 5. above may not be used to fulfill requirement 6.
 Not all courses will be available to all majors and studentsmust meet all course prerequisites and restrictions.